mksmanish/MeetingScheduler/README.md

 On tapping on the date label open up the date selection picker to picker data for the specific date.
 <br />
 * Used the below JSON array of object for getting data for particular day.
+* provided configration settings for both the potrait and landscape mode.
 <br />

 ```